Like any other computer, a MacBook Air can slow down over time.

 To make up more storage, you can manually identify and remove large duplicates, system junks, or uninstall apps you rarely use.
-It's worth noting though, the process could takes hours to finish.
+It’s worth noting though, the process could take hours to finish.

 MacBook Air is less capable of handling too many programs at the same time due to its limited RAM (random-access memory) and hard disk volume.
 If you continuously run multiple programs at once, chances are your Mac will lag.
 Even worse, it freezes to death.

-To check whether you've having apps that are consuming more resources than they should, go to Activity Monitor (Applications > Utilities > Activity Monitor).
+To check whether you have apps that are consuming more resources than they should, go to Activity Monitor (Applications > Utilities > Activity Monitor).
 Once you identify them, quit as many processes running in the background as possible, simply select the desired apps and processes and hit Quit.

 Note: for some apps, even if you have closed them by clicking “X” button on the top left corner, they may be running in the background.
 These processes can slow down your MacBook Air.
 Make sure you have quit them for good.

-This tip applies to those of you who are encountering a slow startup.
+This tip applies to those who are encountering a slow startup.
 For instance, your MacBook Air takes more than a minute to fully load into the first screen.

-Most of the time, it's due to an excess of applications, or login items, which run by default the moment you start your Mac.
-To manage these login items, you can use CleanMyMac 3 for the faster fix (go to Extention > Login Items, and remove unwanted startup apps).
+Most of the time, it’s due to an excess of applications, or login items and launch agents, which run by default the moment you start your Mac.
+To manage these auto startup items, you can use CleanMyMac for the faster fix (go to Extention > Login Items or Launch Agents, and remove unwanted startup apps).

-An outdated OS X (now we call it macOS since the Sierra update) may make your MacBook Air sluggish as well.
-To check which macOS version your Mac is running under, click on the Apple icon on the upper left corner, then click About This Mac, now the new window will show basic information about your Mac including which OS version it's currently running.
+An outdated macOS may make your MacBook Air sluggish as well.
+To check which macOS version your Mac is running under, click on the Apple icon on the upper left corner, then click About This Mac, now the new window will show basic information about your Mac including which OS version it’s currently running.

-If you MacBook Air is still running an older macOS, for example, Yosemite, while the latest one is already Sierra.
-Consider updating your Mac.
-Caution: before reinstalling a new macOS, be sure to back up your files and applications to an external hard drive.
+If your MacBook Air is still running an older macOS, consider updating your Mac.
+Before reinstalling a new macOS, be sure to back up your files and applications to an external hard drive.

 After that, restart your Mac.
 When a gray screen appears, press down on the Command + R buttons; this will launch the OS Recovery mode.
-Choose your language, and then click on "Reinstall OS X".
+Choose your language, and then click on “Reinstall macOS”.
 The installation process will begin; the Mac will download necessary information from Apple.